micmejia/bible-dump/AMPC/Luke/Luke 19.md

-Exclaiming, Would that you had known personally, even at least in this your day, the things that make for peace (for [^j]freedom from all the distresses that are experienced as the result of sin and upon which your peace--your [^k]security, safety, prosperity, and happiness--depends)!
+Exclaiming, Would that you had known personally, even at least in this your day, the things that make for peace (for freedom from all the distresses that are experienced as the result of sin and upon which your peace--your security, safety, prosperity, and happiness--depends)!
 But now they are hidden from your eyes.